 The hardest thing about writing isn’t writing.
-It’s what comes after you finish.
-And by that, I don’t mean editing, for writing is re-writing, and I probably enjoy going through a manuscript a few times even more than I do the first rough draft.
+It’s what comes after I finish.
+And by that, I don’t mean editing, since writing is re-writing, and I probably enjoy going through a manuscript a few times even more than I do the first rough draft.
 No, what I’m talking about is the feedback, or lack thereof.

 There are people more knowledgeable than me who will tell you that it doesn’t have to be that way.
 But for most writers, ignominy is the end result.
 You can increase your odds of a successful book launch by listening to people like Tim Grahl, who I’ve found pretty knowledgeable.
 Yet for a variety of reasons, most writers don’t succeed on the commercial front.

 This brings me to the point of this post: I need to write for other reasons.
 And I need to convince myself that I don’t suck.
 I mean, who knows, maybe I do suck.
 But that’s not the only reason why writers fail commercially.
 Most often, it’s because, as I believe Tim has said, people don’t know we exist.
 But let’s get back to writing for other reasons, which means writing for the right ones.

 Writers write because (1) they have something to say, and (2) they know how to say it.
 If you have these two elements, then you can start.
 Some writers also write because they really enjoy the process.
 That’s me.
 Whether I have something to say and know how to say it?
 I’ll leave that up to my fans.
 Fans?
 Where are you?

 But letting go of the result remains very hard for me.
 I can do it while I’m in the act of writing, but once I’ve finished a project, my expectations move in and I expect (1) to be widely read, and (2) make money.
 Neither have come true for me.